Vir-Multiplicis/ai-frameworks/README.md

 Please attribute the framework to Vir Multiplicis and link to this repository when reusing, adapting, or discussing ELT or its components.

+## Citation and Attribution

+If you use, adapt, quote, teach from, or build upon this framework, please cite and attribute the work to **Vir Multiplicis**.

+See [CITATION.md](./CITATION.md) for preferred attribution and citation formats.

 ## About

 Vir Multiplicis writes on AI safety and alignment, biblical scholarship, military history, and linguistics.